eosti/portfolio/src/projects/remote-stm32/index.md

 If the client is using an IDE (such as ST's STM32CubeIDE), a debugging configuration can be set up such that all of the built in tools (uploading, breakpoints, reading registers, etc) are fully functional, as if the ST-Link was connected to your computer.
 Otherwise, the Raspberry Pi is running a GDB server, so a remote connection could be made via `arm-none-eabi-gdb`.

+It also contains a UART proxy for serial debugging, using the built-in USART interface on the ST-Link and [ser2net](https://github.com/cminyard/ser2net) to bridge the gap from Raspberry Pi to local telnet console.

 The server automatically starts and stops when a ST-Link device is plugged in or removed through `udev` rules.
 The server itself is part of the [stlink](https://github.com/stlink-org/stlink) suite of tools.